How To Disable Comments on WordPress – 3 Easy Methods

 Closing comments after a certain period of time

 There is an option called ‘Automatically close comments on articles older than __ days’.
 You might want to change the default time (which is 14 days) to another number.
-You can also use this to close comments on all existing posts and pages by setting the value to 0.
+You can also use this to turn off comments on all existing posts and pages by setting the value to 0.
 This will not remove the comments, just prevent any visitors from posting any comments on existing pages and posts.

 If you have a lot of comments you might have to repeat this process a few times.
 Depending on the number of comments, this can be a tiresome process.
 You can make it easier by increasing the number of comments per page (this applies to backend only).
 The default setting is 20 and it can be changed by clicking on ‘Screen options‘ and changing the number (I advise no more than 100 to avoid timeouts and errors).